jemmy512/book-notes/CS/refactoring-2.md

     * Figure out how to reference the target function from the source context.
     * Turn the source function into a delegating function.
     * Test.
-    * Consider Inline Function (115) on the source function.
+    * Consider `Inline Function` on the source function.
         * The source function can stay indefinitely as a delegating function.
 But if its callers can just as easily reach the target directly, then it’s better to remove the middle man.

 * Example: Moving a Nested Function to Top Level